 Sniper Ghost Warrior 3 does have to lose some points for the ridiculously long load times, the starting load time along was around 4 minutes long.
 This is seriously not acceptable for a game in this day and age, although i’m sure that it can get optimised with a patch in the future.

-One big game effecting glitch was experienced during my time with the game.
+One big game affecting glitch was experienced during my time with the game.
 When you are low on health you have to use your medpacs or bottles of pills that you collect as you move through the areas.
-In this particular instance I switched the medpac into my inventory so with a simple hold of the triangle button I could administer first aid to myself.
+In this particular instance, I switched the MedPAC into my inventory so with a simple hold of the triangle button I could administer first aid to myself.
 However, when the button was pressed all it did was place the adrenaline pack back into my inventory and refused to allow me to get some health back.
 Highly annoying!

 Graphically the game is lush with green trees and varied environents.
 Textures are good, and the movement through the environment seems to be smooth for the most part.
 If you start turning too quickly you will see the frames get choppy and it will almost seem like you are stuttering as you spin on the spot.